protolambda/go-kzg/README.md

-# Kate and FFT utils
+# KZG and FFT utils

 This repo is *super experimental*.

-This is an implementation in Go, initially aimed at chunkification and extension of data, and building/verifying Kate proofs for the output data.
+This is an implementation in Go, initially aimed at chunkification and extension of data, and building/verifying KZG proofs for the output data.
-The Kate proofs are built on top of BLS12-381.
+The KZG proofs, or Kate proofs, are built on top of BLS12-381.

 Part of a low-latency data-availability sampling network prototype for Eth2 Phase 1.
 See https://github.com/protolambda/eth2-das